 - 1/2 teaspoon kosher salt

-- 1/4 to 1/2 pound Italian sausage
+- 1/4-1/2 pound Italian sausage

-- 1 cup or one large onion, diced
+- 1 cup (or one large) onion, diced

 - 2 1/2 tablespoons brown sugar

-- 1/4 cup cider vinegar , or 1/2 cup white wine vinegar
+- 1/4 cup cider vinegar or 1/2 cup white wine vinegar

-- 4 or 5 springs fresh thyme
+- 4 or 5 sprigs fresh thyme

 - 4 teaspoons fresh rosemary

-- 1/2 bunch fresh parsley, chopped coarse
+- 1/2 bunch fresh parsley, chopped coarsely

 - 1/2 teaspoon ground turmeric